DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- HIG updated so shift state help images show parseable entries like bigrams correctly.
 	- New mappings for Ext-tap wfpblu. `{Ext-tap,w}` opens Windows Explorer; useful since the Win+E shortcut may be compromised in Colemak due to a hardwired Win+L.
 	- Updated the EPKL compiler to Ahk2Exe from AHK v1.1.27.07.
 Later versions are currently not fully compatible with EPKL source, causing trouble with AltGr.
 	- A `##` state entry now sends the key's VK## Blind.
 Good for, e.g., `Win+<number>` which doesn't work otherwise.
 Warning: Output will depend on your OS layout.
+		- In particular, if you run a self-made MSKLC layout underneath in which letter and/or `OEM_` VK codes are wrong, the result will be odd.
+		- Added a `BaseLayout_Cmk-eD-NoVK.ini` file with only direct state mappings.
+If the VK mappings cause you any trouble, point your `layout.ini` to this one.

+	- Moved layout variants into their own folders to reduce clutter, and for better variant documentation placement.
+Updated the Layout/Settings GUI accordingly.
+	- Added a full set of CAWS locale variants.
+	- Added DK images for ANS AWide and CAWS, in addition to the existing vanilla and CAW.
+For ISO, we already have Angle, AWide, CAW and CAWS.
+	- Reworked the `@` layout codes.
+ErgoMod/`@E` is now HardMod/`@H`, as Curl/DH and Sym are also ergonomic mods.
+MainLay is now `@L` and the ergo mod ensemble `@E`.
+	- Tidied up some complex remaps like `SL-BS,V-B` for Ext.
+Made `Ext-CAW(S)_@K` remaps instead.
+Ext1/2 images were also renamed/copied to be simpler and more consistent.
+	- The SL-BS swap is good for `Extend-CAWS_ISO`, bringing the WheelLeft/Right keys together.
+Since Ext1 and Ext2 use the same remap, it wasn't done for AWide/CAW.
+	- Background image files were renamed more consistently.

 TODO: